Move over chia and flax, there’s a new seed in town.

 8 to know about the new #TRENDING seed: basil seeds

 (1) They’re seeds from a basil plant.
 Basil seeds, as the name suggests, are the seeds from a basil plant native to Southeast Asia; the Sweet Basil plant.
-Sweet basil, Ocimum basilicum, also known as Thai basil is different from the basil you might grow in your garden or expect to find paired with an heirloom tomato, mozzarella salad.
+Sweet basil, Ocimum basilicum, also known as Thai basil is different from the basil you might grow in your garden or expect to find paired with a tomato-mozzarella salad.
 It has a distinct aroma and flavor that some might describe as licorice-like.
 Its seeds, however, are relatively flavorless.

 (2) Not that new.
 Basil seeds have taken the wellness community by storm over the past few months, but truth be told, this superfood has actually been around for a while.
 Basil seeds have a long history in Chinese and Ayurvedic medicine.

 (3) Nutritional powerhouse.
-Basil seeds are rich in plant compounds including flavonoids and other polyphenols which have anti-inflammatory properties, are a good source of omega-3 fatty acids, and are a a prebiotic, so they can help repopulate the micro-biome.
-One 1 tablespoon (13g) serving of basil seeds is 60 calories and contains 7g carbs, 7g fiber, 2g protein, 2.5g fat and 1,240 mg omega-3 fatty acids.
+Basil seeds are rich in plant compounds including flavonoids and other polyphenols that have anti-inflammatory properties, are a good source of omega-3 fatty acids, and are prebiotic, so they can help repopulate the micro-biome.
+One 1 tablespoon (13g) serving of basil seeds is 60 calories and contains 7g carbs, 7g fiber, 2g protein, 2.5g fat, and 1,240 mg omega-3 fatty acids.

 (4) Just like chia seeds.
 Basil seeds are similar in size to chia seeds, and also become gelatinous (and grow!) when submerged in water.
 Like chia seeds, these tiny seeds provide fiber and have a net carb we can get on board with–a serving of chia seeds contains just 1g net carb, and basil seeds have zero.
-A serving of both seeds is the same size (1 tablespoon) and will set you back 60 calories no matter which seed you choose.
-Both seeds boast 2g protein per serving, and have 0g sugar, and 0g sat fat.
+A serving of both seeds is the same size (1 tablespoon) and contains 60 calories.
+Both seeds boast 2g protein per serving and have 0g sugar, and 0g sat fat.

 (5) But also not.
-Where chia seeds can vary in color (grey, brown, black and brown), basil seeds are completely black, but turn almost a light blue when fully soaked in water.
+Where chia seeds can vary in color (grey, brown, black, and brown), basil seeds are completely black but turn almost a light blue when fully soaked in water.
 From a nutritional standpoint, basil seeds have the competitive edge; they have almost twice as much fiber, potassium, iron, and calcium as chia seeds, and 1g less fat too.
-Serving to serving, chia seeds overall have less carbs than basil seeds (5g per serving, compared to 7g) but with more fiber per serving, basil seeds actually have a lower net carb (0g, compared to 1g).
+Serving to serving, chia seeds overall have fewer carbs than basil seeds (5g per serving, compared to 7g) but with more fiber per serving, basil seeds actually have a lower net carb (0g, compared to 1g).

 (7).
 Two words: SOAK THEM.
 The big thing with basil seeds is that you need to soak them (usually in water, but you can use almond milk or another liquid of your choice) before consuming.
 This is also what makes them so cool though, they don’t take long to absorb water and grow in size.
 Where chia seeds can take anywhere from 30 minutes to 2 hours to absorb water and swell in size, basil seeds take only 15-30 minutes to completely absorb water.
 And when they do absorb water, they still retain a bit of a crunchy interior.